-The Department of Accounting and Finance prepares ethically aware decision-makers with effective analytical and qualitative business knowledge and skills become professionals in their respective fields, with a commitment to high quality teaching and a focus on professional practice and theory.
+The Department of Accounting and Finance prepares ethically aware decision-makers with effective analytical and qualitative business knowledge and skills to become professionals in their respective fields, with a commitment to high quality teaching and applying scholarship to professional practice and theory.
 The department offers the Master of Accountancy degree and two undergraduate majors within the Bachelor of Science in Business Administration degree: accounting and finance.